Child Support: Every Child’s Right; Every Parent’s Obligation

 - The noncustodial parent’s income naturally changes.

 - The child’s needs increase because of illness, disability or some other reason.

 - As the child grows older, clothes, food and other necessities become more expensive.

 Changes that might warrant a decrease in support payments include:

-The experienced Frederick and Rockville child support attorneys at Haspel & McLeod, P.C. help you pursue or challenge a modification of your child support order.
+Our experienced Frederick and Rockville child support attorneys at Haspel & McLeod, P.C., help you pursue or challenge a modification of your child support order.